 The largest component of the county nonfarm wage and salaried worker estimates are the workers covered by unemployment insurance.
 Monthly covered worker numbers are collected on a quarterly basis by the Unemployment Insurance Division of the South Dakota Department of Labor.
 The worker and payroll data from UI quarterly reports are tabulated as part of the national Quarterly Census of Employment and Wages program conducted by the LMIC.
 Because of the time lag in employer reporting and data processing, the covered worker data lag the current nonfarm estimates by five to six months.
 So, economic models are used to project/estimate current month worker levels.
 As actual monthly covered worker data becomes available, the projected/estimated numbers are replaced.

-Each year, the CES staff prepare monthly presumed not covered worker estimates for statewide and the MSAs.
-In addition, presumed not covered workers for county areas are developed on an annual basis.
-The presumed not covered workers data comes from several different sources, including monthly reports of state elected officials, elected and appointed board members and staff, and judges; annual telephone surveys of institutions with work study students not reporting as part of the CES sample; annual reports of elected city officials; and a large presumed not covered survey conducted every five years to gather worker data on other businesses, including churches, schools operated by churches, etc.
+Each year, the CES staff prepare monthly not covered worker estimates for statewide and the MSAs.
+In addition, not covered workers for county areas are developed on an annual basis.
+The not covered workers data comes from several different sources, including monthly reports of state elected officials, elected and appointed board members and staff, and judges; annual telephone surveys of institutions with work study students not reporting as part of the CES sample; annual reports of elected city officials; and a large Non-covered Employment (NCE) survey conducted every five years to gather worker data on other businesses, including churches, schools operated by churches, etc.